aleksejs1/ari/README.md

 ---
 ## Core principles

-- **History-first**
-    All meaningful changes are recorded.
+- **History-first** All meaningful changes are recorded.
 Losing context or history is not acceptable.
-- **Reliable notifications**
-    Notifications are not a “nice to have” feature.
+- **Reliable notifications** Notifications are not a “nice to have” feature.
 They are part of the core value.
-- **Data ownership**
-    You can self-host Ari and keep full control over your data.
+- **Data ownership** You can self-host Ari and keep full control over your data.
-- **Open source by default**
-    Transparency builds trust.
+- **Open source by default** Transparency builds trust.
 All core logic is open and auditable.
-- **Privacy by design**
-    No tracking, no dark patterns, no data extraction incentives.
+- **Privacy by design** No tracking, no dark patterns, no data extraction incentives.
-- **Monolith first, clean architecture**
+- **Monolith first, clean architecture** Start simple.
-    Start simple.
 Optimize and split only when the system proves it needs it.

 ---
 ## What exists today

-Ari is still an early-stage project, but it already provides **real, working functionality**.
+Ari has moved beyond a technical prototype into a **functional system** with a stable domain model.

 ### Core features

-- User authentication and strict data ownership
-- Contact management with a structured domain model:
-    - Contacts
+- **Dashboard**:
+    - Widget for upcoming anniversaries (sorted by date)
+    - Recent system activity stream
-    - Multiple names per contact
+    - Quick access to contact groups
-    - Multiple dates per contact (birthdays, anniversaries, custom dates)
+- **Contact Management**:
+    - **Rich Data**: Multiple names, emails, phone numbers, addresses, and organizations.
+    - **Relationships**: Bidirectional relationships between contacts (e.g., Parent ↔ Child) with duplicate prevention.
+    - **Grouping**: Tagging system with dedicated filtering pages and sidebar navigation.
+    - **Inline Editing**: Quick updates for fields directly on the contact card.
+    - **Similar Contacts**: Automatic detection of potential family members or duplicates.
 - **Audit log**:
-    - full history of contact lifecycle
+    - Full history of the contact lifecycle (Create, Update, Delete).
+    - Human-readable timelines showing exactly *what* changed and *who* changed it.
-    - visibility into create, update, and delete operations
+    - "Time travel" visibility into deleted data.
 - **Notification system**:
-    - configurable notification channels
+    - Configurable notification channels (currently Telegram).
+    - Date-based subscriptions.
-    - date-based notification subscriptions
+- **Settings**:
-    - delivery log for sent notifications
-    - first implemented channel: **Telegram**
+    - Multi-language support (English/Russian).
+    - Configurable date formats (MM/DD/YYYY vs DD.MM.YYYY).
+    - Custom "Favorites" group configuration.

 ### Integrations

-- **Google Contacts import** (basic, early version)
+- **Google Contacts import**:
+    - Imports core details, phones, emails, and addresses.
+    - Uses external IDs to prevent duplication on re-import.

 ### Web client

-- React-based UI with multi-language support
-- Contact list with create, edit, and delete flows
-- Audit log UI with pagination and filtering
-- Notification configuration via the UI
+- **React-based UI** with TanStack tooling for performance.
+- **Pagination** and **Search** for managing larger contact lists.
+- **Favorites** system for quick access to important people.

 ### Platform & quality

-- Dockerized development environment
+- Dockerized development environment.
-- Fully documented API (OpenAPI)
+- Fully documented API (OpenAPI).
-- Extensive automated tests (backend and frontend)
+- Extensive automated tests (backend and frontend).
-- Strict static analysis, linters, and format checks
+- Strict static analysis (SonarJS, Knip) to ensure maintainability.

-This is no longer just a technical foundation.
-It is an **early but usable system**, still evolving and not yet production-ready.
+This is an **early but usable system**, still evolving.

-Some workflows are still rough, and parts of the system are intentionally over-engineered for correctness rather than UX polish.
+Workflows are being polished, and parts of the system are intentionally over-engineered for correctness (history, consistency) rather than just UX speed.

 ---
 ## Architecture at a glance